simplecov-ruby/simplecov/README.md

 and display those results, giving you a complete code coverage suite that can be set up with just a couple lines of code.

-In most cases, you'll want overall coverage results for your projects, including all types of tests, cucumber features, etc. SimpleCov automatically takes care of this by caching and merging results when generating reports, so your report actually includes coverage across your test suites and thereby gives you a better picture of blank spots.
+In most cases, you'll want overall coverage results for your projects, including all types of tests, Cucumber features, etc. SimpleCov automatically takes care of this by caching and merging results when generating reports, so your report actually includes coverage across your test suites and thereby gives you a better picture of blank spots.